December 25, 2020

-First, the scars tell us that as a man, Jesus suffered.
 In John 20:27, Jesus invited his doubting disciple, Thomas, to examine His scars, which He received when He was crucified.
 These scars testify that He suffered for us, and still suffers with us, whether in grief, in persecution, or when the church is unfaithful.

-The scars also show us that Jesus sympathizes; they remind us that God has been with us, He has felt what we feel and He understands our pain.
+They remind us that God has been with us, He has felt what we feel and He understands our pain.
 Hebrews 4:15 says, “For we do not have a High Priest who cannot sympathize with our weaknesses, but was in all points tempted as we are, yet without sin."
 Pain has a protecting purpose; it warns us to pivot away from the things that harm us.
 Pain also has a unifying purpose.
 As the physical human body comes to the aid of a suffering member, pain draws people together.

-Finally, these scars reveal to us that Jesus saves.
 He did not have to suffer.
 Yet, He moved into our suffering, took it on Himself, so that we could be saved from our sins.
 Isaiah 53:5 says, "But He was wounded for our transgressions, He was bruised for our iniquities; The chastisement for our peace was upon Him, and by His stripes, we are healed."

 Adrian Rogers says, “Jesus came to this earth that we might go to heaven.
 Jesus became the Son of man that we might become the sons and the daughters of God.
 Jesus died that we might live.”